Bỏ qua đến nội dung

 Proxmox installation guide

-Turn an old computer into a server that can run all kinds of things, easily install multiple operating systems on the same hardware, operating completely independently
+Turn an old computer into a server that can run all sorts of things, easily install multiple operating systems on the same hardware, and have them run completely independently

 Issues will definitely arise when you host a web server at home

-Reverse proxy - Accessing multiple servers from a domain via a single public IP
+Reverse proxy – Accessing multiple servers from a domain on a single public IP

-Access the same port 80 from a domain to two different servers within a single public IP at home
+Access the same port 80 on two different servers within the same public IP at home

-Unable to access the home server via public IP when connected to home Wi-Fi
+Unable to access home server via public IP when connected to home Wi-Fi

 Annoyances when self-hosting a web server at home